aws/aws-cdi-sdk/INSTALL_GUIDE_LINUX.md

 ---

-# Pinning CDI-SDK Poll Threads to Specific CPU Cores
+# Pinning AWS CDI SDK Poll Threads to Specific CPU Cores

-On Linux, the transmit and recieve poll threads should be pinned to specific CPU cores in order to prevent thread starvation resulting in poor packet transmission performance and other problems.
+On Linux, the transmit and receive poll threads should be pinned to specific CPU cores in order to prevent thread starvation resulting in poor packet transmission performance and other problems.

-The CPU used for the poll thread is defined when creating a new CDI connection through the CDI-SDK API using a configuration setting called **thread_core_num**.
+The CPU used for the poll thread is defined when creating a new CDI connection through the AWS CDI SDK API using a configuration setting called **thread_core_num**.
 For transmit connections the value is in the **CdiTxConfigData** structure when using the **CdiAvmTxCreate()**, **CdiRawTxCreate()** or **CdiAvmTxStreamEndpointCreate()** APIs.
 For receive connections the value is in the **CdiRxConfigData** structure when using the **CdiAvmRxCreate()** or